asishpattnaik1/CE888/README.md

 # CE888
-This repository contains all the Lab assignments and Project
+This repository contains all the Lab assignments.